HL7/fhir-central-cancer-registry-reporting-ig/input/pagecontent/StructureDefinition-ccrr-composition-intro.md

 * Results Section: Results linked to the encounter or ordered during the encounter or results received during the encounter with a status of final.
 * Notes Section: DiagnosticReports and Documents created during the encounter with a status of current or final.
 * Procedures Section: Procedures performed during the closed encounter limited to status of completed or unknown.
-* Plan of Treatment Section: Cancer-related medications requested during the closed encounter with a status of active, completed, cancelled, entered-in-error, stopped, unknown and an intent of order.
-Service requests and care plan...
+* Plan of Treatment Section: Cancer-related medications and services requested during the closed encounter with a status of active, completed, cancelled, entered-in-error, stopped, unknown and an intent of order.
+Care plans associated with the patient with status = active.
 * Vital Signs: All vital signs for the encounter with status of final, corrected, unknown or amended.
 * Social History Section: Smoking status associated with the patient with status of final.